heartcombo/responders/README.md

 http://github.com/plataformatec/responders/tree/v0.4

+## Responders Types

+### FlashResponder

-* **FlashResponder** - Sets the flash based on the controller action and resource status.
+Sets the flash based on the controller action and resource status.
 For instance, if you do: `respond_with(@post)` on a POST request and the resource `@post` does not contain errors, it will automatically set the flash message to `"Post was successfully created"` as long as you configure your I18n file:

 ```yaml
   flash: